ziolko/active-store/README.md

 query.getAsync("hello" ,"world");

 // Invalidate query for given parameters - will mark data as stale
-// and refetch if any component uses the query (either directly or through activeComputed) query.invalidateOne("hello", "world");
+// and refetch if any component uses the query (either directly, or
+// through activeComputed)
+query.invalidateOne("hello", "world");

 // Invalidate query for all entries for which selector returns true.
-This marks data as stale
+// This marks data as stale and refetch queries used in any visible
-// and refetch queries used in any visible React component (either directly or through activeComputed)
+// React component (either directly or through activeComputed)
 // Options:
-// - reset (default false) - reset the query to the initial state (idle, with no data or error) query.invalidate(selctor: (...args: P) => boolean, options: { reset?: boolean } | { markStale?: boolean });
+// - reset (default false) - reset the query to the initial state
+//                           (idle, with no data or error) query.invalidate(selctor: (...args: P) => boolean, options: { reset?: boolean });
 ```

 ### activeComputed